PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 </details>

 <details>
-  <summary>`Retail Licenses</summary>
+  <summary>Retail Licenses</summary>

 The Retail License for Windows 7 is the correct license for a Virtual Machine however:

-Online product activation for Windows 7 using a Retail Product key cannot be carried out because Microsoft have decommissioned the Product Activation servers and Windows 7 Retail Product Keys can therefore no longer be sued to activate Windows 7 or Windows 11.
+Online product activation for Windows 7 using a Retail Product key cannot be carried out because Microsoft have decommissioned the Product Activation servers and Windows 7 Retail Product Keys can therefore no longer be used to activate Windows 7 or Windows 11.

 Phone product activation to an automated line for Windows 7 using a Retail Product key may still work.
 You are unlikely to be passed through to a Microsoft employee if the automated process does not work because the product has passed end of life and is no longer supported.
-You may have issues transferring your Windows 7 Retail License from one Vitual Machine to another.
+You may have issues transferring your Windows 7 Retail License from one Virtual Machine to another.

 </details>